-Damian and Chris are traditional (trad) Irish musicians.
+Damian and Chris are trad (traditional) musicians.
 They invited me to accompany them in the evening to a pub in Milford to hear them play.

 Irish trad or folk music developed for dancing at celebrations, such as weddings and holidays.
-Tunes are classified, according to tempo, as various forms of reels, hornpipes and jigs.
-Commonly played instruments are flutes, whistles, fiddles, guitars, bagpipes, accordions, banjos, mandolins, harps and bodhráns.
-“Old-time” or “old-timey” music in the U.S., such as was featured in the movie, Oh Brother, Where Art Thou?, derived from the folk music of Ireland, Scotland and England.
+Tunes are classified, according to tempo, as various forms of reels, hornpipes, and jigs.
+Commonly played instruments are flutes, whistles, fiddles, guitars, bagpipes, accordions, banjos, mandolins, harps, and bodhráns.
+“Old-time” or “old-timey” music in the United States, such as was featured in the movie Oh Brother, Where Art Thou?, derived from the folk music of Ireland, Scotland, and England.

 Chris explained that tunes are usually played three times through and coupled nonstop in sets with two other tunes.
 With a wink or a nod, the musicians follow each other through the transitions between tunes.
 There is no improvisation or soloing as in jazz and blues.
 The musicians play simultaneously and furiously throughout.
-From Last Night’s Fun, a book Damian gave me about trad music: “It is a music of driving, relentless rhythm that teeters on the edge of falling over itself; it seems to almost overtake itself, yet reins in at the brink.”
+Last Night’s Fun, a book Damian gave me about trad music, described the genre this way: “It is a music of driving, relentless rhythm that teeters on the edge of falling over itself; it seems to almost overtake itself, yet reins in at the brink.”

 Before the pub session, Damien and Chris recommended I have dinner at the Old Glen Bar & Restaurant.
 Damien’s directions went something like this: “Look for the bicycle.
 When you get to the Y in the road, go straight.
 Turn right at the third sheep.”
 At least that’s what I heard.

 I headed across the upland bog just as the sun finally emerged for the first time in days.
-After miles of heather, gorse, stone walls and sheep, I found it.
+After miles of heather, gorse, stone walls, and sheep, I found it.
 Stepping inside the Old Glen felt like stepping back in time.
-A low ceiling, a sloping flagstone floor, an ancient bar, a smoky peat fire on the hearth.
+A low ceiling, a sloping flagstone floor, an ancient bar, and a smoky peat fire on the hearth.
 Old-timers savored their pints in the corner.
 I was escorted to a room in the back, a former barn, which was updated with light wood and trendy lamps.
-The grilled sea-trout was delicious.
+The grilled sea trout was delicious.

 They played for a couple of hours, taking turns suggesting tunes.
 A small crowd listened attentively, tapping their feet.
 Some young girls step-danced.
 Damien is hoping to build an audience and an appreciation for trad music by playing every Wednesday evening at the inn.

 The musicians’ table was next to the door to the restrooms, which banged shut constantly throughout the playing.
 I kidded Damien and Chris that, instead of touring the coast tomorrow, I was going to spend my day installing a hydraulic door closer.
-We got back to the b&b late.
+They laughed.
+We got back to the B&B late.
 Chris asked what time I wanted breakfast in the morning.
 I said, “How about noon?”

-County Donegal is part of the Republic of Ireland, although its physical connection to the rest of the country is a skinny five-mile-wide isthmus.
+County Donegal is part of the Republic of Ireland, although its physical connection to the rest of the country is a skinny five-mile-wide strip of land.
 In contrast, it shares a long border with three of Northern Ireland’s six counties.
 Thus, it is isolated both politically and geographically.

-The partition of Ireland in 1921 separated the island into two distinct territories: Northern Ireland (now part of the United Kingdom) and the Republic of Ireland (now independent).
-This division cut Donegal off from the city of Derry/Londonderry in Northern Ireland, its former main port and financial center.
+The partition of Ireland in 1921 separated the island into two distinct territories—Northern Ireland (now part of the United Kingdom) and the Republic of Ireland (now independent).
+This division split County Donegal from the city of Derry/Londonderry in Northern Ireland, its former main port and financial center.
 The political border, combined with forty years’ worth of spillover Troubles from next door, sent Donegal’s economy into decline.

 The estate was originally established by John Adair, a man forever reviled in Donegal.
-In 1861 he and a police force evicted two-hundred-forty-four of his tenants.
+In 1861 he and a police force evicted 244 of his tenants.
 Journalists reported emotional scenes as families were dragged from their homes.
 Many were left without shelter.
 Some ended up in the Letterkenny workhouse.
 Most emigrated to Australia.
-All these lives disrupted to clear twelve-thousand acres for Adair’s pleasure.
+All these lives disrupted to clear twelve thousand acres for Adair’s pleasure.

 I continued the drive west past Mount Errigal, a bald pinkish mountain rising from the moor.
-At nearly twenty-five-hundred feet, it is the tallest peak in Donegal and the steepest of the Seven Sisters.
-I reached overdeveloped An Bun Beag on the west coast, then followed the Wild Atlantic Way north and east along the coast, stopping for photos and ducking more rain.
+At nearly twenty-five hundred feet, it is the tallest peak in Donegal and the steepest of the Seven Sisters.
+I reached overdeveloped An Bun Beag in the west, then followed the Wild Atlantic Way north and east along the coast, stopping for photos and ducking more rain.
 The landscape of Donegal’s jagged northern coastline rivals the more famous and popular areas of Ireland.
 I passed very few cars while exploring the wild peninsulas and windswept cliffs.

 Another musician, carrying a guitar and an accordion, met us on the street in front of the Central Bar.
 He gave me the nod.
 While in Northern Ireland, I noticed a nodding movement Irish men make with their heads when acknowledging someone on the street.
 It’s a slight sideways, left to right movement, with a quick tilt of the chin at the end.
 In America, it’s a gesture one might make after a small disappointment, perhaps accompanied by a clicking of the tongue, as if to say, “Oh, well.”
 I thought it meant disapproval or despair.
 Turns out, it is a greeting.

 Inside the pub, many patrons were closely monitoring the outcome of horse races on TV.
-The Irish love horses, horseracing and betting on horseracing so much, they have a TV channel dedicated to it.
+The Irish love horses, horseracing, and betting on races so much, they have a TV channel dedicated to it.